USEPA/WNTR/documentation/developers.rst

 WNTR includes documentation on the API for all public functions, methods, and classes.
 New content is marked `Draft`.
-Python documentation string formatting can be found here: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html
+Python documentation string formatting can be found at https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html

 Examples